 There is another mineral category not spoken much of in common geological circles, but highly regarded in esoteric sciences, quantum physics, alternative medicine, and even fuel cell technology.

-This distinctive class is monatomic elements characterized by a mineral element in a single or dual atom stable configuration separated by about 4 angstroms.
-(10 angstroms = 1 nanometer = .001 µm.)
+This distinctive class is "orbitally rearrangedmonatomic elements" (ORME, aka Ormus) characterized by a mineral element in a single or dual atom stable configuration separated by about 4 angstroms.
+(10 angstroms = 1 nanometer = .001 µm.) providing the substance a type of superconductive properties that balance and activate the endocrine system, lift consciousness to new levels, increase vivid dreams, and generally make you feel less stressed, more heart centered, and happier.

 Ormalite Clay possesses the strongest anecdotal indication of any naturally occurring, unconcentrated group of monatomic elements that I am aware of.

-Vitallite Clay is about 1/5th as potent in the monatomic effect.
+Vitallite Clay is about 1/5th as potent in the monatomic effect, yet increases alertness, improves physical and mental endurance, improves recovery time during and following athletic performance.

 The test for monatomics run over $100,000, so such a test will not be performed anytime soon, yet those who are familiar with how a monatomic element feels and reacts in the body will recognize the experience.